John C. Calhoun

 Later in life, Calhoun became known as the "cast-iron man" for his rigid defense of white Southern beliefs and practices.
-His concept of republicanism emphasized approval of slavery and minority states' rights as particularly embodied by the South.
-He owned dozens of slaves in Fort Hill, South Carolina.
-Calhoun asserted that slavery, rather than being a "necessary evil", was a "positive good" that benefited both slaves and owners.
+His concept of republicanism emphasized proslavery thought and minority states' rights as embodied by the South.
+He owned dozens of slaves in Fort Hill, South Carolina, and asserted that slavery, rather than being a "necessary evil", was a "positive good" that benefited both slaves and enslavers.
 To protect minority rights against majority rule, he called for a concurrent majority by which the minority could block some proposals that it felt infringed on their liberties.
-To that end, Calhoun supported states' rights, and nullification through which states could declare null and void federal laws that they viewed as unconstitutional.
-He was one of the "Great Triumvirate" or the "Immortal Trio" of Congressional leaders, along with his colleagues Daniel Webster and Henry Clay.
+To that end, Calhoun supported states' rights, and nullification, through which states could declare null and void federal laws that they viewed as unconstitutional.
+He was one of the "Great Triumvirate" or the "Immortal Trio" of congressional leaders, along with his colleagues Daniel Webster and Henry Clay.